Carlo Sforza: Life and career

 Sforza was appointed ambassador to France in February 1922 but resigned from office nine months later on 31 October after Benito Mussolini had gained power.
-He led the anti-fascist opposition in the Senate until being forced into exile in 1926.
+In June 1924, when Mussolini was weakened by news of the murder of a Socialist deputy in parliament and opponents debated their course of action, Sforza quietly proposed a swift attack to depose him but was unable to find men capable of such a strong-arm plot.
+Sforza led the anti-fascist opposition in the Senate until being forced into exile in 1926.
 While living in exile in Belgium, the native country of his wife, Sforza published the books, European Dictatorships, Contemporary Italy, Synthesis of Europe, as well as many articles where he analysed the fascist ideology and attacked its many well-wishers as well as different "appeasers" in England, France and elsewhere.
 He published the 1928 book L'Enigme Chinoise based on his experiences in China.

+Sforza was a critic of the Holy See's decision to consecrate the first six Chinese bishops in modern times.
+He who contended that the Holy See had been naively optimistic in consecrating the bishops and that the supremacy of the Aryan race was unchallenged.

 After the murder in France in 1937 of Carlo Rosselli, leader of the Giustizia e Libertà movement (non-marxist left), Count Sforza became the de facto leader of Italian antifascism in exile.

 Sforza lived in Belgium and France until the German occupation in June 1940.
 He then settled in England where he lived until moving on to the United States, where he joined the antifascist Mazzini Society.
 Attending the Italian-American Congress in Montevideo, Uruguay, in August 1942, he presented an eight-point agenda for the establishment of an Italian liberal democratic republic within the Atlantic Charter.
 The conference approved Sforza's agenda and acclaimed him "spiritual head of the Italian antifascists."

 After the surrender in September 1943, he returned to his country.
 In June 1944 he accepted the offer of Ivanoe Bonomi to join his provisional antifascist government.
 In 1946 Sforza became a member of the Italian Republican Party.

 As foreign minister (1947–1951) he supported the European Recovery Program and the settlement of Trieste.
 He was a convinced advocate and one of the designers of Italy's pro-European policy and with De Gasperi he led Italy into the Council of Europe.
 On 18 April 1951, he signed the Treaty instituting the European Coal and Steel Community, making Italy one of the founding members.

 Count Carlo Sforza died in Rome in 1952.